My Course Policies

 ADDITIONAL TIDBITS OF COURTESY

-1. Slack DM is the best way to reach me for personal issues.
-The course Slack channel is best for issues that may be class-relevant.
+1. Canvas is the best way to reach me for personal issues.
 If a reply is appropriate, I will try to respond within 48 hours.

 2. I’m more than willing to answer questions, however out of respect for my family, I may not respond past 9pm.